rossgrat/sr-backend-home-assesment/README.md

-# Ubiety Senior Backend Home Assessment
+# Senior Backend Home Assessment
-Hi Ubiety team, thanks so much for considering me for this role!
+Hi team, thanks so much for considering me for this role!
 This repo is the solution source code for the provided project spec.

 ## Running Locally
 ### Requirements